Realistic Blueprint to Becoming a Lawyer

 Prep for the LSAT

 After you’ve decided when you’re going to take the LSAT, it’s time to prepare for it.
 Some students prefer to self-study with an online course that allows them to go at their own pace or with a personal tutor.
 Most people, though, gravitate towards classroom courses.
-Blueprint takes it one step further by offering a Live Online class, which is basically classroom-level instruction live streamed from our studios.
+Blueprint takes it one step further by offering a Live Course class, which is basically classroom-level instruction live streamed from our studios.

 However you choose to prep, it’s best to begin 2-3 months before the exam month.
 Start with a practice test to diagnose where your skill level is.
 You might already be strong in some areas without even knowing it.
 A free MyBlueprint account will help you analyze your strengths and weaknesses and gives you access to the Law School Compass, which gives you an in-depth look at what your admissions chances are for specific schools.
 Consistency and perseverance are key when it comes to LSAT prep.